Quitting Smoking After a Heart Attack

 , and meeting with a support group

 or counselor.
 There may be several or a combination of approaches you will use before finding what works for you.
 But it is important that you take the initiative to quit and not give up.
-Doing so will ensure that your first heart attack is your last.
+Doing so may ensure that your first heart attack is your last.

 American Heart Association